Jeremiah Johnson (film)

 Jeremiah Johnson is a 1972 American Western film directed by Sydney Pollack and starring Robert Redford as the title character and Will Geer as "Bear Claw" Chris Lapp.
 It is based partly on the life of the legendary mountain man John Jeremiah Johnson, recounted in Raymond Thorp and Robert Bunker's book Crow Killer: The Saga of Liver-Eating Johnson and Vardis Fisher's 1965 novel Mountain Man.

 The script was written by John Milius and Edward Anhalt; the film was shot at various locations in Redford's adopted home state of Utah.
-It was entered into the 1972 Cannes Film Festival on May 7, 1972, and was later released on December 21, 1972, by Warner Bros.
+It was entered into the 1972 Cannes Film Festival on May 7, 1972 and was later released on December 21, 1972, by Warner Bros.
 Pictures.

-The film received very positive reviews from critics, and was a box-office success, earning $44.7 million against a budget of $3.1 million, making it the 5th highest-grossing film of 1972.
+The film received positive reviews from critics and was a box-office success, earning $44.7 million against a budget of $3.1 million, making it the 5th highest-grossing film of 1972.

 Plot

-Mexican War veteran Jeremiah Johnson takes up the life of a mountain man, supporting himself in the Rocky Mountains as a trapper.
+Around 1848, Mexican War veteran Jeremiah Johnson takes up the life of a mountain man, supporting himself in the Rocky Mountains as a trapper.
 His first winter in mountain country is difficult, and he has a run-in with Paints-His-Shirt-Red, a chief of the Crow tribe.
 Johnson inadvertently disrupts the grizzly bear hunt of the elderly and eccentric Chris Lapp, nicknamed "Bear Claw", who mentors him on living in the high country.
-After a brush with Crows, including Lapp's acquaintance Paints-His-Shirt-Red, and learning the skills required to survive, Johnson sets off on his own.
+After a brush with Crows, including Lapp's acquaintance Paints-His-Shirt-Red and learning the skills required to survive, Johnson sets off on his own.

 He comes across a cabin whose inhabitants were apparently attacked by Blackfoot warriors, leaving alive only a woman and her uncommunicative son.
 The woman, maddened by grief, forces Johnson to adopt her son.
 He and the boy, whom Johnson dubs "Caleb", come across Del Gue, a mountain man who has been robbed by the Blackfeet.
 Gue persuades Johnson to help recover his stolen goods, but Johnson counsels against violence when they find the Blackfoot camp.

 The men sneak into the camp at night to retrieve Gue's possessions, but Gue opens fire and the mountain men then kill the Blackfeet.
 Gue takes several Blackfoot horses and scalps.
 Johnson, disgusted with the needless killing, returns to Caleb.
 Soon afterward, they are surprised by Christianized Flatheads, who take them in as guests of honor.
 Johnson unknowingly places the chief in his debt by giving him the Blackfeet horses and scalps.
 According to Flathead custom, to maintain his honor the chief must either give his guest a greater gift or kill him.
 The chief gives his daughter Swan to be Johnson's bride.
 After the wedding, Gue goes off on his own, and Johnson, Caleb and Swan journey into the wilderness.
 Johnson finds a suitable location to build a cabin.
 They settle into this new home and slowly become a family.